roar-net/problem-statements/problems/autocarrier-loading/autocarrier-loading.md

 - Minimise the number of deck traversals required to load and unload all vehicles.
 Each vehicle incurs a cost equal to the number of decks traversed to reach its assigned deck.
 - Minimise the total number of vehicle handling operations required.
 When a vehicle must be unloaded but its pathway is blocked, blocking vehicles must be temporarily moved, incurring a cost of 1 per moved vehicle.
 The objective is the sum of such costs across all stops.
+- Minimise the repositionings, which is the total number of vehicles that change their deck assignment during the route.

 ## Instance data file